thorstenrie/tserr/README.md

 {"error":{"id":6,"code":500,"message":"a does not equal b"}}
 ```

 All error functions with multiple arguments first check, if the pointer to the argument struct is nil.
 If it is nil, the error function returns NilPtr.
-If the argument struct contains a field of type error, is is checked next.
+If the argument struct contains a field of type error, it is checked next.
 If the error field is nil, then the error function returns nil.
 Otherwise, it returns the corresponding error message.

 ## JSON format